Healthcare IT News for VARs — August 9, 2013

 EHR Vendors Brace For “Year Of The Great Switch”

 A Black Book Market Research survey reports EHR (electronic health record) vendors are preparing for the “Year of the Great EHR Switch.”
 According to a PRWeb release, 38 percent of healthcare providers could contract with new EHR vendors in the next year.
 Despite the cost of replacement, most plan to switch because of usability flaws and lack of service.
 Black Book followed up with a survey of physicians who plan to switch vendors and a list of EHR vendors that scored highest in replacement market satisfaction.
-Ken Congdon, Healthcare Technology Online editor-in chief, comments on this topic in “The EHR Honeymoon Is Over.”
+Ken Congdon, Health IT Outcomes editor-in chief, comments on this topic in “The EHR Honeymoon Is Over.”

 CMS Data Shows Doctors Successfully Using EHR